 - Public Health and Education

-- Management of Infection Prevention and Control
+- Management and Communications in Infection Prevention and Control

 This Infection Prevention and Control course is an on-line interactive program for health professionals who are new to the field of Infection Prevention and Control (IP&C) or are about to enter into the practice of Infection Prevention and Control.
 We suggest that course registrants have obtained one of the following: RN, BSc or MLT.
 Other degrees or training will be considered, but first choice will be given to those working in Infection Prevention and Control.